philangist/vimeo-indexer/README.md

 - improve the error rate of /users and /videos (biggest win) and /index as well

-- from a ux perspective, since bottlenecks will always exists we can be smart about prioritizing so users are likely to find the results they want in a timely manner. encoding type information for the behavior that an event in the input stream matches and prioritizing based off that. t. ex: events that are of type create(video) should have a higher weight than update(video.frame_rate)
+- from a ux perspective, since bottlenecks will always exists we can be smart about prioritizing requests so users are likely to find the results they want in a timely manner. encoding type information for the behavior that an event in the input stream matches and prioritizing based off that. t. ex: events that are of type create(video) should have a higher weight than update(video.frame_rate)

-- the standard JSON library is also slow because it uses reflection

 - it's important to keep in mind the optimization costs for many of these changes. it can make it more diffcult for humans to reason about application behavior, as well as make architectural changes due to changing requirements more expensive, so we should always try to maintain a balance between performance and maintainability.
 Donald Knuth: "Programmers waste enormous amounts of time thinking about, or worrying about, the speed of noncritical parts of their programs, and these attempts at efficiency actually have a strong negative impact when debugging and maintenance are considered.
 We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.
 Yet we should not pass up our opportunities in that critical 3%."